joval/jOVAL/README.md

 * CPE
 * CVE

 Having an open-source JAXB data model for the SCAP specifications makes it possible for multiple parties to write Java programs that are compatible with one-another without requiring the XML formats to be marshalled and unmarshalled.
 Additionally, jOVAL also includes schema registration resources and a data-model extension mechanism that makes it possible for jOVAL customers to implement their own OVAL test types and use them with jOVAL's OVAL processing engine.
-For more information on the extension mechanism, see <scap-extensions>.
+For more information on the extension mechanism, see [scap-extensions](scap-extensions).

 To encourage adoption by third-parties, the jOVAL project is now licensed using the LGPL.